-- The Legacy Academy is subject to County oversight. - The County's statutory oversight responsibility continues throughout the life of the charter and requires that it, among other things, monitor the fiscal condition of The Legacy Academy. - The County is authorized to revoke this charter for, among other reasons, the failure of The Legacy Academy to meet generally accepted accounting principles or if it engages in fiscal mismanagement.
+- The Legacy Academy is subject to County Office of Education oversight. - The County Office of Education's statutory oversight responsibility continues throughout the life of the charter and requires that it, among other things, monitor the fiscal condition of The Legacy Academy. - The County Office of Education is authorized to revoke this charter for, among other reasons, the failure of The Legacy Academy to meet generally accepted accounting principles or if it engages in fiscal mismanagement.

-Accordingly, the County hereby reserves the right, pursuant to its oversight responsibility, to audit charter school books, records, data, processes and procedures through the County Office of the Inspector General or other means.
+Accordingly, the County Office of Education hereby reserves the right, pursuant to its oversight responsibility, to audit charter school books, records, data, processes and procedures through the County Office of the Inspector General or other means.
 The audit may include, but is not limited to, the following areas: